Kherson flood rescue enters second day after collapse of dam

 The dam had powered the Kakhovska hydroelectric plant, a major energy producer, and held back a reservoir of 18 cubic kilometres of water that feeds a canal carrying drinking water to Russian-occupied Crimea.
 Russia controls the east bank of the river, as well as the plant, while Ukraine controls the west bank.

-Ukrhydroenergo, a Ukrainian state-owned enterprise that administers several major hydroelectric power stations along the Dnipro and Dniester rivers, said a detonation inside the dam’s engine room, the Kakhovska dam had been completely destroyed and that the power station could not be restored.
+Ukrhydroenergo, a Ukrainian state-owned enterprise that administers several major hydroelectric power stations along the Dnipro and Dniester rivers, said a detonation inside the dam’s engine room had taken place, that the Kakhovska dam had been completely destroyed and that the power station could not be restored.

 Analysts have pointed out that the waters of the Kakhovska reservoir had reached unprecedentedly high levels prior to 6 June – possibly a result of negligence on Russia’s part and previous damage sustained by the dam.